mdn/content/files/en-us/web/css/@media/prefers-reduced-motion/index.md

 {{EmbedLiveSample("Toning down the animation scaling")}}

 You can enable the setting for reducing motion on [your device](#user_preferences) to view the change in animation scaling.
-This example uses the box color and the line over the text to visually highlight when the animations switch in response to the setting being enabled or disabled.
+This example uses the background color and the line over the text to visually highlight when the keyframe animation switches in response to the setting being enabled or disabled.

 ## Specifications